python/cpython/Doc/reference/lexical_analysis.rst

 statement, but this distinction is done at the parser level, not when tokenizing.

-This is done to allow their use while still preserving compatibility with existing code that uses ``match``, ``case`` and ``_`` as identifier names.
+As soft keywords, their use with pattern matching is possible while still preserving compatibility with existing code that uses ``match``, ``case`` and ``_`` as identifier names.